Skip to main content

 ARC graph: ARC graph nodes, Graph properties tab.

 To save the graph configuration as a custom template to use later, select Set as Template.
-Note that if a graph is set as a template, it can’t be added to a record page.
+If a graph is set as a template, it can’t be added to a record page.

 Configure the Root Node Properties

-The root node on the ARC relationship graph must match the object that the graph is on.
-To add this graph to an account record page, so the B2B template root node works correctly, confirm the account node details.
+The root node on the ARC relationship graph must match the object on which the graph will appear.
+To add this graph to an account record page and so that the B2B template root node works correctly, confirm the account node details.

-• Use as Default, which saves the configuration as a template for other node configurations of the same object.
+• Use as Default saves the configuration as a template for other node configurations of the same object.

-• Linked, which uses the Default node configuration of the target object.
+• Linked uses the Default node configuration of the target object.

-• Custom, which creates a unique object node configuration or creates a terminal node.
+• Custom, which you selected, creates a unique object node configuration or creates a terminal node.

-By asking the right questions, Matt established a plan for an ARC graph to help retail bankers, like Nora, understand their client’s needs.
-He used the plan to quickly choose a template and configure the graph and root node properties.
+In this unit, you learned that asking the right questions helps youestablish a plan for an ARC graph.
+You then used an example plan to choose a template and configure the graph and root node properties.

 Resources